Wall Street Praises Fiserv Inc. (FISV) After Recent Earnings Report

 Compass Point gave a rating of “Buy” to FISV, setting the target price at $130 in the report published on September 17th of the current year.

-Volatility was left at 2.35%, however, over the last 30 days, the volatility rate increased by 2.28%, as shares sank -0.93% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.71% upper at present.
+Volatility was left at 2.66%, however, over the last 30 days, the volatility rate increased by 3.64%, as shares sank -8.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.65% lower at present.

 Insider Trading